cztomczak/cefpython/docs/Knowledge-Base.md

 On XP you should disable GPU acceleration by using the --disable-gpu and --disable-gpu-compositing switches.
-These switches must be passed programmatically to cef.Initialize(), see [api/Command Line Switches] (../api/CommandLineSwitches.md).
+These switches must be passed programmatically to cef.Initialize(), see [api/Command Line Switches](../api/CommandLineSwitches.md).

 ## Mac 32-bit support